Rinekochan/-COS10026-Computing-Technology-Inquiry-Project/README.md

-# Welcome to our HPM website project created at Swinburne University of Technology in Australia
+# Welcome to our HPM website project

+## This group project created an online application website for companies

 ### Team Members:
 1. Viet Hoang Pham (Leader)